cherbie/cits3200-db/sprint-1/week2/AuditorMeeting_09AUG2019.md

  1. Introduction to Zulqarnian (Syed)
     - PhD in computer science
     - 3D computer vision
-    - also did doctor at UWA
+    - Also did doctor at UWA
-    - taught number of courses
+    - Taught number of courses
-    - second time he has audited professional computing
+    - Second time he has audited professional computing
  2. Auditing Role
     - Audit the meetings
-    - how you conduct yourself
+    - How you conduct yourself
-    - professional behaviour
+    - Professional behaviour
-      - how you solve a problem
+      - How you solve a problem
-      - how to delegate responsibilities
+      - How to delegate responsibilities
     - Professional setting
-      - what is expected of you
+      - What is expected of you
-    - mandatory to attend
+    - Mandatory to attend
-    - does not speak in the meeting
+    - Does not speak in the meeting
  3. Timesheets due date and time
-    - time can be negotiated
+    - Time can be negotiated
     - 7pm Friday apart from week 2
-    - what is prepared
+    - What is prepared
-      - weekly deliverables labelled as per the format on website
+      - Weekly deliverables labelled as per the format on website
-      - will not accept otherwise
+      - Will not accept otherwise
-    - gives him an idea of how much time you have spent on the projects
+    - Gives him an idea of how much time you have spent on the projects
  4. Three sprints
-    - a lot of information to be submitted
+    - A lot of information to be submitted
-    - booked hours
+    - Booked hours
-    - personal reflection part
+    - Personal reflection part
-      - the lectures (every individual sends this to him)
+      - The lectures (every individual sends this to him)
-      - name format is critical!
+      - Name format is critical!
  5. Expected to change roles
-    - there are marks for changing the responsibilities
+    - There are marks for changing the responsibilities
-    - supposed to participate in the meetings
+    - Supposed to participate in the meetings
  6. What is the project
-    - project description explained to Syed
+    - Project description explained to Syed
-    - suggestions
+    - Suggestions
       - start with small targets
       - time passes very quickly
-    - completely delivered project is much better than an ambitious projects
+    - Completely delivered project is much better than an ambitious projects
  7. Terms used:
     - Clients
     - Mentor